bintracker/bintracker/docs/setup.md

 If you haven't done so already, install [MAME](https://mamedev.org) and make sure `mame64` is in your search path.
 If your MAME executable is not named "mame64", edit the file `config/emulators.scm` accordingly.

 For most target systems you want to emulate, you will also need to obtain ROM files.
-Bintracker itself does not ship ROM files except for a handful of open source replacement ROMs.
-Copy ROM files to `roms/MACHINE/`, where MACHINE is MAME's target system identifier string.
-MAME is very peculiar about the names of ROM files.
-The [Arcade Database](http://adb.arcadeitalia.net/) is a good source of information regarding this.
+See [Adding ROM Files](#adding-rom-files) for details on how to add ROMs to MAME for use in Bintracker.

 Once you've completed these steps, you can run the `bintracker` executable in the `build` directory.